Shifting Your Course from In-person to Online

 Using audio or video

 Using online video in teaching and learning is a common practice in higher education.
 Yale University Library provides licensed access to several streaming video resources that can be used to support and supplement traditional lecture content.
 Streaming video can help students understand complex concepts that are difficult to explain using only text.
 Videos are available in multi-disciplinary and subject specific collections.
-The Film Study Center can provide additional resources related to films.
+The Yale Film Archive can provide additional resources related to films.

 Streaming video resources can be embedded directly into Canvas, and many platforms include closed captions and searchable transcripts.
 Instructors can use the University Library catalog to search for streaming video content and the Poorvu Center has information on how to capture and embed content into your Canvas course.